EuroComply — EU Regulatory Compliance

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns 'recent EU enforcement actions' from specific official DPA publications.
-It lists source authorities and result fields, distinguishing it from sibling tools like list_regulations and regulation_lookup.
+The description clearly states the tool returns recent EU enforcement actions from official DPA publications, listing specific authorities and filters.
+It distinguishes itself from siblings like list_regulations and regulation_lookup by focusing on enforcement actions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.